photonxp/word_slicer_demo/README.md

 word_slicer_demo
 ================

-a simple demo to show how to slice words for letters already marked
+A simple demo to show how to slice words for letters already marked

+This demo can be used for nlp leaning.